claudiagerezmi/claudiagerezmi.github.io/_posts/2018-06-30-perfect-audience-3.md

 ---
-title: Applying K-Means clustering to the audience test
+title: A clustering analysis of an audience test
 date: 2018-06-29
 author: Claudia
 layout: post